 Division 2 — General principles relating to children

-7. Principle that best interests of child paramount
+7. Best interests of child are paramount consideration

 In performing a function or exercising a power under this Act in relation to a child, a person, the Court or the State Administrative Tribunal must regard the best interests of the child as the paramount consideration.